 They may dislike other people or choose to remain reclusive, but they don’t create feelings of hate and malice towards them.
 Similarly, they may show compassion, but they don’t create strong attachments in relationships, friendships, and associations.

-Awakened people don’t get caught in concepts, ideologies, beliefs, and they don’t force their opinions on other people.
+Awakened people don’t get caught in concepts, ideologies, and beliefs, and they don’t force their opinions on other people.
 It is a misconception that awakened people are happy all the time.

 On the contrary, They carry an intense burden of karma that sometimes causes them tremendous pain, but it never translates into suffering.
 Awakened people follow their own path without caring much about what others think of them.